Government of Missouri

 The government of the U.S. state of Missouri is organized into the state government and local government, including county government, and city and municipal government.

 While the state was originally a part of the Democratic-dominated "Solid South," the state transitioned into a national bellwether at the start of the 20th century.
 Its position in the Midwest allowed for the state to become competitive for Republicans much earlier than many of its neighbors.
 After voting Republican twice in its entire history up to that point, it became a near-perfect bellwether and voted for the national winner all but once from 1904 to 2004.
-However, Democratic support declined in much of Appalachia in the 21st century, and the state has not voted Democratic since 1996.
+However, the state has not voted Democratic since 1996.
 In 2008, Democrat Barack Obama became the first Democrat to ever win the presidency without winning the state.
 The state's rightward drift became apparent since, as in 2012, it voted for the losing candidate in consecutive elections for the first time since 1900.
 Republicans captured the state legislature and majority of House seats in the 2000s for the first time since the 1940s.
 Meanwhile, Democrats lost their last statewide office in the 2022 elections.